Skip to content ↓

 • Representing Benjamin Adlard School as a role model

-Our School Council will work together as a team to ensure we can be the best school by discussing and making decisions.
+Our Community Council will work together as a team to ensure we can be the best school by discussing and making decisions.
 We aim to make pupils feel comfortable, happy and safe at school.
-We also want all the children in school to have a voice.
+We also want all the children in school to have a voice, that is why the meetings are held in the classroom so all can voice their ideas.

-The School Council will be made up of eight members and one chair.
+The Community Council will be made up of eight members and one chair.
 They will endeavour to:

 • Always strive to do the best for their peers and the school